 Adidas changed the designed of the midsole to improve the support

-The shoe performs strong on the road, track, and treadmill
+The Adidas Response Boost 2 performs strong on the road, track, and treadmill.

 Depending on your size, you can get find on Amazon for $70 to $100.
-If you can find them closer to $70, they are a real steal. $100 may be a little too much, although the overall construction of the shoe is very strong and you’ll be satisfied with how well they perform and how long they hold up.
+If you can find them closer to $70, they are a real steal. $100 may be a little too much, although the overall construction of the Adidas Response Boost 2 is very strong and you’ll be satisfied with how well they perform and how long they hold up.

-The stability features on this shoe are in the upper class of stability.
+The stability features on the Adidas Response Boost 2 are in the upper class of stability.
 The heel grips your foot nicely to prevent any type of rolling.
-The toe box remains tight, which helps with the stability.
+The toe box remains tight, which helps with stability.
 The guidance line on the outsole keeps your foot on the right track as your run, adding to the stability of the shoe.
 The guidance line can’t be understated, because it really brings the stability of the shoe together and is a big feature overall.

 Key Features of the Adidas Response Boost 2